-A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose rotator cuff tendonitis.
-An investigative ultrasound and x-ray are most commonly used to confirm diagnosis and assess the severity of the condition.
+A thorough subjective examination combined with objective tests from a physiotherapist is usually sufficient to diagnose rotator cuff tendonitis.
+An investigative ultrasound and X-ray are most commonly used to confirm diagnosis and assess the severity of the condition.
 In some cases, an MRI may also be performed to rule out other pathologies and assist with diagnosis.

 Treatment for rotator cuff tendonitis

 To gain access to detailed physiotherapy information on the treatment of rotator cuff tendonitis, Become a Member.

 With appropriate management and physiotherapy, most minor cases of rotator cuff tendonitis, that have not been present for long, can usually recover within a few weeks.
 In chronic cases, recovery can be a lengthy process and may take 3-6 months or longer to achieve an optimal outcome.

 Contributing factors to the development of rotator cuff tendonitis

 There are several factors which can predispose patients to developing rotator cuff tendonitis.
 These need to be assessed and corrected with direction from a physiotherapist.
 Some of these factors include:

 - muscle weakness (especially the scapular stabilizers and rotator cuff muscles)